 The present document uses a functional block architecture to define various services required to enable a decentralized identification and trust management framework.
 A decentralized platform has the capability to facilitate a globally unique digital identifier (i.e. DID with no possibility of duplication) related data management and control of associated cryptographic verification data, service information, etc. as needed for decentralized identification and authentication of a DID holder (i.e. user/device) to setup trusted interactions between the DID holder and a service provider for any related digital service provisions.
 The procedural aspects of PDL based decentralized identification and trust management ranges from different participants registration along with access control over the decentralized identification system, related data storage and management operations (e.g. throughout the data lifecycle), the decentralized identifier verification, and selective data exposure to service provider(s) for end-user/device authentication respectively.

-A Decentralized Identification and Trust management framework can utilize the PDL services described in the PDL reference architecture [1] for the governance related aspects and the decentralized identification management and operation specific PDL services as shown in Figure 5.2-1.
+A Decentralized Identification and Trust management framework can utilize the PDL services described in the PDL reference architecture (ETSI GS PDL 012 [1]) for the governance related aspects and the decentralized identification management and operation specific PDL services as shown in Figure 5.2.1-1.
 The core PDL service functionalities (i.e. capabilities, behaviour, and relationships) which forms the building block of decentralized identification and trust management process includes the following as shown in Figure 5.2.1-1 and it is described in detail in clause 5.2.2:

 Ledger Role-based registration management service;